pmarks-net/gotofoo/README.md

 ## Privacy policy

 Goto foo uses your personal data strictly for the purpose of formatting selected text as a URL, and navigating to that URL.
-This action necessarily shares the URL with the server specified therein, but otherwise no data leaves your computer.
+Otherwise, no data leaves your computer.

 ## Add to Firefox
 https://addons.mozilla.org/firefox/addon/gotofoo/